 |Net Price by Family Income Level||In-State Net Price|

 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of two years, the average net price paid by all freshmen at Central Community College has increased by an average of 8.0% per year.
+Over a period of three years, the average net price paid by all freshmen at Central Community College has increased by an average of 4.9% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?